-This 2021-2022 Aristotle Preparatory Academy K-8 Parent & Student Handbook (the "Handbook") was approved by the Aristotle Preparatory Academy ("APA") Board of Directors at a meeting properly noticed and held open to the public on August 10, 2021, and published on August 10, 2021.
+This 2022-2023 Aristotle Preparatory Academy K-8 Parent & Student Handbook (the "Handbook") was approved by the Aristotle Preparatory Academy's ("APA") Board of Directors at a meeting properly noticed and held open to the public on June 22, 2022, and published on June 23, 2022.
 This Handbook replaces all prior versions.

 APA reserves the right to update this Handbook at any time in accordance with its policies and procedures.
-The most recent version of the Handbook is available on APA's website (www.Aristotleprep.org).
+The most recent version of the Handbook is available on APA's website (www.APAschools.org).